discordjs/guide/guide/popular-topics/reactions.md

 As you can see, if you leave it like that, it won't display as you really want it to.
 It was able to react correctly on the first try, but reacts in a different order each time after that.

-Luckily, there are two easy solutions to this.
+Luckily, there are three easy solutions to this.
 The first would be to to chain `.then()`s in the order you want it to display.

 ```js
 client.on('message', message => {